 As soon as we returned home, we were craving our favourite Chestnut flour tart.
 However, just before it was served, this night photo didn’t do it ANY justice.

-French potimarron or Japanese (red kuri squash) pumpkin is best for this tart recipe, as it is less watery, a bit floury and even tastes of chestnut.
+French potimarron, known as Chestnut Pumpkin or Japanese (red kuri squash) pumpkin is best for this tart recipe, as it is less watery, a bit floury and even tastes of chestnut.
 I thoroughly recommend using it, otherwise butternut squash is also good.